Anyone who has watched the episode of Sex and the City where Samantha has a chemical peel will probably have vowed never to have any such treatment.

 With deep peels, the recovery stage is so important.
 Your skin will look raw and red, and it will be essential to keep it covered in ointment.
 Sitting out in the sun is a no-no, and you’ll need to use plenty of moisturiser and good SPF30 protection...everyday.

+The key with chemical peels is to be well informed, know what to expect and see someone who is trained and experienced with this type of treatment.
 So, don’t do a Samantha and make an “impulse purchase”; do your research, speak to a practitioner and make sure you give yourself the relevant amount of recovery time.

 Don’t forget that while chemical peels can lead to amazing results, they should only be performed by medically qualified practitioners who know exactly what they are doing.
 After all, we are talking about acid, which if used by someone inexperienced, could lead to a whole range of issues.
-You can now search for medically qualified practitioners here on Glowday.
+You can now search for medically qualified practitioners offering skin peels here on Glowday.